ais-one/cookbook/README.md

 Install dependencies for all workspaces!

+Note
-Note when doing npm i, it will always install latest version matching your package
+- when doing npm i, it will always install latest version matching your package
+- sometimes you need to **rebuild**, delete all node_modules folders and the package-lock.json file in the root

 ```bash
 # https://github.com/npm/cli/issues/708